SEO Best Practices for a Successful Website Migration

 If there’s a mantra for a successful website transfer, it’s preparation is key.

 Keep in mind, every website is a fragile chain.
 When any piece of code is altered or changed it affects the dominos down the line.
-However, these tips, along with our free download of the Website Migration Checklist For SEO Experts will help you and your team easily avoid a devastating move and have your company’s website up and running as efficiently as possible.
+However, these tips, along with our free download of the Website Migration Guide For SEO Experts will help you and your team easily avoid a devastating move and have your company’s website up and be running as efficiently as possible.

 At Evolve Digital Labs, we have spearheaded countless successful website migrations for organizations large and small.
 The projects have spanned the spectrum from simple domain transfers to complete overhauls of server infrastructure, content management agendas, templates, and pages.

-Regardless of the type of transfer your business is going through, a solid plan is your best bet at achieving a successful move.
+Regardless of the type of transfer, your business is going through, a solid plan is your best bet at achieving a successful move.
 We invite you to follow the steps in this checklist so you can ensure your business undergoes an effective website migration that doesn’t lose traffic or search rankings.

 First off, if you’re unfamiliar with this process you might be asking, what is a website migration and what makes it successful?